Raheja Mindspace

 Mindspace is a brand of commercial and industrial parks established by K Raheja Corp.
 Located in Mumbai, Hyderabad, Chennai and Pune, the industrial hubs offer offices, residential towers, entertainment facilities and other retail businesses.
 By 2016, the parks developed by Mindspace housed more than 50 businesses in India, including Accenture, L&T Infotech Ltd, Cognizant Technology and Capegemini Group.

-The buildings by Mindspace have been designed and built to have minimal environmental impact, which has helped some of its projects to receive recognition, like Madhapur, which was recognized with a gold rating certificate from USGBC.
+The buildings by Mindspace have been minimal environmental impact, which has helped some of its projects to receive recognition, like Madhapur, which was recognized with a gold rating certificate from USGBC.
 K Raheja Corp also has millions of square feet of building space in green commercial places which have been certified by the Indian Green Building Council (IGBC) and Leadership in Energy and Environmental Design (LEED).

 Raheja Mindspace also operates Mindspace Business Parks, a real estate investment trust (REIT).

 Mindspace Malad, Mumbai

 In 1999-2000, K Raheja Corp developed a suburban park Mindspace, Malad, which was spread across 110 acres.
 By setting up the technology park in the suburbs, Mindspace was able to meet a huge portion of the commercial space requirement demanded by the IT, ITES industries in Mumbai.

 Tenants include JP Morgan Chase and Firstsource.
 Mindspace Malad was originally designed by Skidmore Owings & Merill LLP.